 - Incorrectly configured validation.

-In addition, an incorrectly configured validation can make them leave the form midway.
-Validation (in terms of the UX design of web forms) is the process during which the accuracy of the corresponding fields is checked.
+Validation (in terms of the UX design of web forms) is when the accuracy of the corresponding fields is checked.
 A too complex or strange validation is the most common UX mistake.
 For example, if you keep a small forum about microelectronics, it’s quite strange to ask consumers for a complex password with 12 symbols and different registers.
 There is a chance that consumers want to comment on something or get a reply.
 They won’t make up a password to fit some special requirements.
 It is also worth noting that such a UI/UX approach may be justified for solutions related to medicine or finances.

 How to fix mistakes: Try heatmap on your website to understand clicks and mouse hovering heatmap.